kimonboehmer/kimonboehmer.github.io/src/index.md

 # Teaching

 - 2023: Student assistant with teaching assignment at [AKT](https://www.tu.berlin/akt), TU Berlin, for Algorithm Theory
-- 2022-2023: Student assistant with teaching assignment at AKT, TU Berlin, for Computability Complexity
+- 2022-2023: Student assistant with teaching assignment at AKT, TU Berlin, for Computability and Complexity
-- 2022: Student assistant with teaching assignment at [MTV](https://www.tu.berlin/mtv), TU Berlin, for Formal languages and automata
+- 2022: Student assistant with teaching assignment at [MTV](https://www.tu.berlin/mtv), TU Berlin, for Formal languages and Automata

 <!--# Community service